Hansoft/E-mail-portal-shellscript-GraphQL-example/README.md

 * Consider adding "echo" statements to the script for debugging.
 * Also try running curl manually with the APIURL given

-* When troubleshooting or developing script.sh you will find /tmp/$$ contains the e-mail for each run.
+* When troubleshooting or developing P4PlanEmailPortalExample.sh you will find /tmp/$$ contains the e-mail for each run.
 * /tmp/errorlog contains data

 * Check /var/log/syslog for complaints from postfix.

-* Example text that script.sh can take from command line:
+* Example text that P4PlanEmailPortalExample.sh can take from command line:

 %< ---------------------------------------------------------------- Cut here